 Ever ordered flowers only to find they weren’t quite what you were expecting?!
-Here’s a look at your rights with Valentine’s Day just around the corner.
+Here’s a look at your rights.

 Nothing says romance quite like a withered bouquet.
 But did you know that plants and flowers are covered by the Consumer Rights Act 2015?